Maximal-ratio combining

 It is also known as ratio-squared combining and predetection combining.
 Maximum-ratio combining is the optimum combiner for independent additive white Gaussian noise channels.

 MRC can restore a signal to its original shape.
 The technique was invented by American engineer Leonard R. Kahn in 1954.

 MRC has also been found in the field of neuroscience, where it has been shown that neurons in the retina scale their dependence on two sources of input in proportion to the signal-to-noise ratio of the inputs.

+This has the advantage of producing an output with acceptable SNR even when none of the individual signals are themselves acceptable.